Rae699/Blog/_posts/2025-03-04-my-fourth-post.md

 They care about flows, positioning, and psychology.

 While I'm working through SICP and grinding LeetCode, I'm also monitoring:

+### Bounce first
+The markets on short timeframes are currently looking pretty oversold.
+Bounces out of sell-offs are usually extremely fast and rewarding.
+That's pretty logical, it then creates a sense of complacency, the usual "we are so back".

+I will likely sell a bit more of my remaining (already really small) exposure.

 ### Key Indicators
 - Dollar strength trends (DXY and major forex pairs)